loftuxab/alfresco-ubuntu-install/README.md

 Scripts - Supporting scripts
 ============================
 In the directory `/opt/alfresco/scripts` there are some useful scripts installed.
 Or if you did not run the install script, grab them from github.
 Here is what they do:
 * `libreoffice.sh` - Start/stop libreoffice manually.
 Sometimes libreoffice crashes during a transformation, use this script to start it again.
 Alfresco will re-connect when the server detects libreoffice is running.
-Or add this to crontab:
+You can add this to crontab for automatic checks:
-`*/10 * * * * /opt/alfresco/scripts/libreoffice.sh start 2>&1 >> /opt/alfresco/office.log`
+`*/10 * * * * /opt/alfresco/scripts/libreoffice.sh start 2>&1 >> /opt/alfresco/logs/office.log`
+`0 2 * * * /opt/alfresco/scripts/libreoffice.sh restart 2>&1 > /opt/alfresco/logs/office.log`
-and it will automatically make sure libreoffice is running (if not started and tomcat is running).
+This will make sure libreoffice is running (if not already started and tomcat is running).
+Once per night it will also do a complete restart (in case LibreOffice behaves badly).
 * `iptables.sh` - Script to add port forwarding.
 Useful if you want to use cifs, ftp that will not run on lower port numbers if not root.
 Or if you´re not using nginx as front end and want to forward port 80 to 8080.
 * `limitconvert.sh` - Script to limit the number of cpu:s ImageMagick convert can use during transformations.
 Some Document library views with large thumbnails can cause intensive transformation load, and this script make sure some resources are left for other work.
 * `createssl.sh` - Create self signed certificates, useful for testing purposes.
 Works well with nginx.